bitsoex/slate/source/index.html.md

 }
 ```

-This endpoint returns information of all balances.
+This endpoint returns information concering the user's balances for all supported currencies.

 ### HTTP Request